The Loud House Movie: Future

-Sequel

-In April 2024, Nickelodeon announced that a sequel to the film, titled No Time to Spy: A Loud House Movie, was scheduled to premiere in the summer of 2024 on both Paramount+ and Nickelodeon in the USA and internationally.
+The Loud House Movie is the first of four feature-length animated films in the franchise.
+In March 2024, a feature-length film serving as the series finale to The Loud House spinoff, titled The Casagrandes Movie, was released on Netflix.
+In April 2024, Nickelodeon announced that a sequel to The Loud House Movie, titled No Time to Spy: A Loud House Movie, was scheduled to premiere in the summer of 2024 on both Paramount+ and Nickelodeon in the USA and internationally.
 A first teaser trailer was posted on the network's social media and attached to the series' episodes on Paramount+.
 The movie's poster was also unveiled.
 On May 10, Nickelodeon announced that the movie would be released on June 21.
+A fourth animated feature-length film, A Loud House Christmas Movie: Naughty or Nice, was released in November 2025.